top of page

 • To detect, prevent and address technical issues

-Shark Watch South Australia Disclaimer (Updated on 3/06/20)
+Shark Watch South Australia Disclaimer (Updated on 7 January 2025)

-Shark Watch South Australia is widely used as a resource for potentially lifesaving information on shark sightings as well as other dangers identified within the coastal/offshore environment.
-To ensure that the content posted on the Shark Watch South Australia sites are not perceived in the wrong way, or are used against the organisations objective to improve the overall safety of beach-goers, its users must acknowledge the following terms and conditions before continued use of all Shark Watch South Australia outlets as well as other goods and services produced by the organisation.
+Shark Watch South Australia is widely used as a resource for potentially lifesaving information on shark sightings and shark education.
+To ensure that the content posted on the Shark Watch South Australia sites is not perceived in the wrong way, or is used against the core objective too improve the overall safety of beach-goers, its users must acknowledge the following terms and conditions before continued use of all Shark Watch South Australia outlets as well as other goods and services produced within the organization itself.
 The following terms and conditions are listed below.

 • Content published on the Shark Watch South Australia sites should not be used for definitive data collection regarding sharks found in South Australia.